torchlard/Notes/Data_Engineering/data engineer exam/storage.md

 Data Transfer Appliance: from on-premise to Google Cloud Storage SQL dump/CSV file -> cloud storage -> cloud SQL

-# FAQ
-- signed URL with specific expiry, provider this to 3rd party user => temporary access
-- archive cloud storage for access once every 12 months
-- Bastion hosts still traverse public internet
-- cloud VPN would be inefficient for 90TB of data

 # cloud storage connector
 don't need to transfer into HDFS first use `gs://` instead of `hdfs://`